tskit-dev/tsdate/docs/popsize.md

 ### Estimating Ne from data

-If you are constructing a coalescent prior, but don't have an established estimate for the effective population size of your data, a rough approximation is to use the (sitewise) genetic diversity divided by four-times the mutation rate:
+In the example above, in the absence of an expected effective population size for use in the `inside_outside` method, we used a value approximated from the data.
+The standard way to do so is to use the (sitewise) genetic diversity divided by four-times the mutation rate:

 ```{code-cell} ipython3
 print("A rough estimate of the effective population size is", ts.diversity() / (4 * 1e-6))
 ```

 <!--